The official social platform for ConsimWorld

 This past Saturday our group played "Spheres of Influence" by Little Nuke Games.
 The East Asia faction came from behind to win, dominating Japan, China, Russia and India.
 A quick-playing world war game in a Euro format.

 Finished World War I (S&T 294).
 There's a lot more to this updated game than the older 1975 original.
 Takes a while to play, but by the end of 1917 we agreed it would pretty much end with an "Exhaustive Victory" for the Allies.
 That's WWI for you.
 The Brits overran the Middle East, the Ottomans were teetering on surrender, Russia was ready to collapse and the Limeys landed a tank army in the Balkans.
 Italy stayed neutral!
 Pretty good experience!

 Played Fall of the Third Reich a couple of times.
 Trying to figure out why the Allies always seem to be able to bring down the Reich (above) before 1945.
 Also a Blue Cross White Ensign battle.
 About four Wing Leader scenarios.
 And a couple Villiainous Vikings!
 I actually shot down five guys in Down in Flames.
 Bought Horse & Musket and won a copy of Battle of the Atlantic (solitaire) as a quarter-finalist in the Strike Force tournament.
 Finally, my two room mates and I all won breakfast door prizes on the same day!
 Mine was Gem Rush - which we also actually played.
 Fun time.

 Sign Upor Sign In

-Time of Crisis Unboxing [video]
+Heroes of the Motherland Unboxing [video]

 Please be sure to check-out these CSW services.